Annual Conference Speakers

 At her present position as Development Director of Aalto University Sirkku Linna is responsible for Leadership Support Services, and is a member of the Aalto Management Team.
 Her responsibilities at Aalto include e.g. strategy work and its implementation, public affairs, global engagement, management information services and quality issues.
 Linna also acts as Secretary to the Aalto Board Nomination Committee.

-Director of Communications, University of Cambridge, UK
+Special Adviser to the Vice-Chancellor, University of Cambridge, UK

 Administrator of the Collège de France, FR

 Professor Thomas Christian Römer (1955) is professor and chair of the Collège de France and Professor emeritus of the University of Lausanne, he holds also a Doctorate h.c. of the University of Tel Aviv.